hiimmrdave/hiimmrdavedotcom/content/now/index.md

 Beyond veterinary medicine, my work interests include:

 - making onboarding smooth, easy, and consistent for new team members
+- making expectations explicit so people can do their work with clarity
 - building a path for continued growth to keep talent in the field
 - empowering team members to problem solve before escalating
 - supporting people to let them do their best work